code-mattclaffey/performance-kit/src/posts/loading-fonts-the-fout-way.md

 </head>
 ```

-Preload is awesome to use on more than just fonts, the browser support is pretty good it is just ie 11 and firefox that do not support the feature.
-Firefox does have this feature if you enable the feature under a flag in dev tools see more on [caniuse][https://caniuse.com/#search=preload].
+Preload is awesome to use on more than just fonts, the browser support is pretty good it is just ie 11 and Firefox that do not support the feature.
+Firefox does have this feature if you enable the feature under a flag in dev tools see more on [caniuse](https://caniuse.com/#search=preload).

 ## Hidden gems

 ### Local property

 This is a gamer changer!
-Espcially if you are using fonts such as helvetica on your website.
-On apple devices helvetica is installed locally so when the user comes to your website you can tell your css to pick the local font over the one on your server.
+Especially if you are using fonts such as Helvetica on your website.
+On apple devices Helvetica is installed locally so when the user comes to your website you can tell your css to pick the local font over the one on your server.
 How neat right?

 For example: